wpmetabox/docsv2/docs/tutorials/create-video-gallery-page-meta-box-oxygen.md

 ![As we added the Author feature in the Supports tab, we will have the Author section to choose the post’s author](https://i.imgur.com/UkjEHH1.png)

-## Step 3: Create a template for page with Oxygen
+## 3. Creating a template for page with Oxygen

 In the **Oxygen** menu, create a new template and apply it to the wanted page.
 Then, edit the page with Oxygen.